The Protected Disclosures Act 2014 came into effect on 15 July 2014.

-Kildare County Council has put in place an interim policy and procedure, which in tandem with the legislation, will encourage workers to report potential wrongdoing in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected.
+Kildare County Council has put in place a policy and procedure, which in tandem with the legislation, will encourage workers to report potential wrongdoing in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected.

 The policy highlights that it is always appropriate to raise concerns when they are based on a reasonable belief, irrespective of whether any wrongdoing is in fact subsequently identified.
 The policy also provides workers with guidance on how to raise concerns